MicrosoftDocs/Viva/Viva/learning/language-preferences.md

 The default language is chosen based on any or all of these parameters:

-1. The language that majority of users prefer or use
+1. The language that most users prefer or use

-1. The language that majority of the learning content are created
+1. The language that most of the learning content is created

 1. The operating language of the tenant